-- Schedule A of this report contains the valuation balance sheet which shows the present and prospective assets and liabilities of the Fund as of June 30, 2013.
+- Schedule A of this report contains the valuation balance sheet which shows the present and prospective assets and liabilities of the Fund as of June 30, 2014.
 The valuation was prepared in accordance with the actuarial assumptions and methods set forth in Schedule D and the actuarial cost method which is described in Schedule E. - 2.
-The valuation balance sheet shows that the Fund has total prospective liabilities of \$30,373,770, of which \$19,395,881 is for the prospective benefits payable on account of present retired members, and members entitled to deferred vested benefits, and \$10,977,889 is for the prospective benefits payable on account of present active members.
-Against these liabilities, the Fund has total present assets of \$12,131,000 as of June 30, 2013.
-The difference of \$18,242,770 between the total liabilities and the total present assets represents the present value of contributions to be made in the future.
+The valuation balance sheet shows that the Fund has total prospective liabilities of \$32,130,404, of which \$21,389,222 is for the prospective benefits payable on account of present retired members, and members entitled to deferred vested benefits, and \$10,741,182 is for the prospective benefits payable on account of present active members.
+Against these liabilities, the Fund has total present assets of \$14,264,000 as of June 30, 2014.
+The difference of \$17,866,404 between the total liabilities and the total present assets represents the present value of contributions to be made in the future. - 3.
+The employer's contributions to the Fund consist of normal contributions and unfunded actuarial accrued liability (UAAL) contributions.
+The valuation indicates that annual employer normal contributions at the rate of \$5.03 per active member are required to provide the currently accruing benefits of the Fund.
+An additional \$13.95 per active member is required to fund the administrative expenses of the Fund.

-- 3. The valuation indicates that annual employer normal contributions at the rate of \$5.04 per active member are required to provide the currently accruing benefits of the Fund.
-An additional \$12.00 per active member is required to fund the administrative expenses of the Fund. - 4.
-Prospective normal contributions (net of expenses) at the rate of \$5.04 have a present value of \$318,200.
-When this amount is subtracted from \$18,242,770, which is the present value of the total future contributions to be made by the employers, the result is a prospective unfunded actuarial accrued liability of \$17,924,570. - 5.
+- 4. Prospective normal contributions (net of expenses) at the rate of \$5.03 have a present value of \$315,250.
+When this amount is subtracted from \$17,866,404, which is the present value of the total future contributions to be made by the employers, the result is a prospective unfunded actuarial accrued liability of \$17,551,154. - 5.
 The funding policy adopted by the Board, as shown in Schedule F, provides that the unfunded actuarial accrued liability as of June 30, 2013 (Transitional UAAL) will be amortized as a level dollar amount over a closed 20-year period.
 In each subsequent valuation all benefit changes, assumption and method changes and experience gains and/or losses that have occurred since the previous valuation will determine a New Incremental UAAL.
 Each New Incremental UAAL will be amortized as a level dollar amount over a closed 20-year period from the date it is established.
+The total accrued liability contribution rate is \$130.84 per active member, determined in accordance with the Board's funding policy. - 6.
+The Transitional UAAL as of June 30, 2013 was \$17,924,570.
+The remaining balance of the Transitional UAAL as of June 30, 2014 of \$17,510,653 was determined by adding interest at 7.50% and subtracting the expected annual amortization payment of \$1,758,260.
+The new Incremental UAAL of \$40,501 as of June 30, 2014 is determined by subtracting the remaining balance of the Transitional UAAL from the total UAAL of \$17,551,154 as of June 30, 2014.
+Schedule G of this report shows the amortization schedules for the Transitional UAAL and the New Incremental UAAL as of June 30, 2014.